Famous Books Written By Psychiatrists

 Quiet Your Mind and get to Sleep, by Drs.
 Colleen Carney and Rachel Manber

-Saving normal: An insider's Revolt against out-of-control psychiatric diagnosis, DSM-5, big pharma, and the medicalization of ordinary life, by Dr. Allen Frances
+Saving normal: An insider's revolt against out-of-control psychiatric diagnosis, DSM-5, big pharma, and the medicalization of ordinary life, by Dr. Allen Frances

 Mad in America/Anatomy of an Epidemic, by Robert Whitaker

-In Mad in America, Robert Whitaker discusses the historic mistreatment of mental illness in the US and beyond, focusing specifically on the use of medications to address psychosis.
+In the book Mad in America, Robert Whitaker discusses the historic mistreatment of mental illness in the US and beyond, focusing specifically on the use of psychological medications to address psychosis.
 According to the book’s publisher, Whitaker makes the case that “modern treatments for the severely mentally ill are just old medicine in new bottles” and helps explain why people with schizophrenia in the US “currently fare worse than patients in the world’s poorest countries”.

 The Psychopath Test, by Jon Ronson

 In The Psychopath Test, a journalist looks at the qualities that contribute to psychopathy.
 After learning about how psychopaths behave, think, and feel, he spent time with many people who have been labeled psychopaths, including a “death-squad leader institutionalized for mortgage fraud”.
-Ronson’s exploration leads him to the conclusion that other books in this list have also made—that mental health disorders are potentially over-diagnosed.
+Ronson’s written exploration leads him to the conclusion that other books in this list have also made—that psychological and mental health disorders are potentially over-diagnosed.

 The Flashing Light, by Dr. Irving Fox